seshachalam-yv/etcd-druid/docs/development/etcdoperatortask-design.md

-# EtcdOperatorTask Controller Design
+# EtcdOperatorTask Controller Implementation Design

-This document describes the design and implementation of the **EtcdOperatorTask** controller, which enables out-of-band operational tasks for etcd clusters managed by etcd-druid.
-The design focuses on extensibility, clear separation of concerns, and robust status tracking.
+This document builds upon the initial proposal outlined in [05-etcd-operator-tasks](https://github.com/gardener/etcd-druid/blob/main/docs/proposals/05-etcd-operator-tasks.md) and describes the design and implementation of the **EtcdOperatorTask** controller.
+The controller enables out-of-band operational tasks for etcd clusters managed by etcd-druid.
+The design emphasizes extensibility, clear separation of concerns, and robust status tracking.

----

 ## Overview

 The `EtcdOperatorTask` custom resource (CR) provides a generic mechanism to trigger and manage operational tasks (such as on-demand snapshots, maintenance, etc.) for etcd clusters.
-Each task is represented as a CR instance, with its lifecycle managed by a dedicated controller.
-This approach decouples operational logic from the core reconciliation loop and enables easy extension for new task types.
+Each task is represented as a CR instance, with its lifecycle managed by a single controller.
+This approach decouples operational logic from the core reconciliation loop and ensures seamless extensibility for introducing new task types.

----

 ## Custom Resource API Design